QMrpy/OpenGL-Boost-RL_learning/README.md

     popd
     ```

-The executable `gl_init` is created in `cmake/build`.
-On WSL2, X11 and graphics drivers cause several problems, hence, the executable doesn't open any window currently.
-However, on a proper Linux machine, the code should run perfectly fine.
+The executable `main` is created in `cmake/build`.
+The code runs to create an orange triangle with given vertices on a greyish-green background.
+The code must be run on Linux (not WSL2).